Guide to the Cox Proportional Hazards Model with gbm3

 best_iter_stop_start <- gbmt_performance(fit_start_stop, method='test')Strata Updates

-During the fitting process the original strata vector is updated in
+During fitting, the original strata vector is updated as follows.

-the following way.
-When the data is split into a training and validation
+When the data are split into training and validation sets, the strata

-set the strata vector is also split.
-The strata vector is then updated
+vector is also split.
+The strata vector is then updated to represent the

 The original strata vector is stored within the GBMFit